 Australia and New Zealand’s “Trans-Tasman e-Invoicing Interoperability Framework” provides a model approach to cooperation on EIs and closer digital economic integration.
 The Digital Business Council (a multi-stakeholder body) in conjunction with the Australian Taxation Office (ATO) and the New Zealand Government worked together to develop common standards so that firms from both countries can send and receive machine-readable invoices electronically—no matter which accounting software they use.
 To provide context, the respective New Zealand and Australian Productivity Commissions released a joint report—“Growing the Trans-Tasman digital economy and maximizing opportunities for SMEs”—which, among a range of issues, highlights the benefits of a joint approach to e-invoices.
 While the respective governments played a central role in developing the joint standards, they handed over operational control of the system to an industry-led body, the newly established Australia New Zealand Electronic Invoicing Board.

-Within trade agreements, Chile, New Zealand, and Singapore’s recently concluded (DEPA) provides an example of best practices for how to build electronic invoice interoperability through trade agreements.
+Within trade agreements, Chile, New Zealand, and Singapore’s recently concluded Digital Economy Partnership Agreement (DEPA) provides an example of best practices for how to build electronic invoice interoperability through trade agreements.
 DEPA (article 2.5) recognizes the importance of e-invoices and the need for parties to support their use at home and ensure their systems are interoperable, and to do the same globally.
 Parties “shall base their measures related to e-invoicing on international standards, guidelines or recommendations, where they exist.”

 At the multilateral level, New Zealand and Singapore have started making the case for provisions on EIs.
 Each nation proposed (separately and then jointly) draft text on e-invoices as part of WTO e-commerce negotiations.
 The latest published draft (October 8, 2019) puts forward three fairly straightforward provisions: